 The use of data by the Audit Commission in a data matching exercise is carried out with statutory authority under its powers in Part 2A of the Audit Commission Act 1998.
 It does not require the consent of the individuals concerned under the Data Protection Act 1998.

-For further information on the Audit Commission’s legal powers and the reasons why it matches particular information, visit the Audit Commission website.
+For further information on the Audit Commission’s legal powers and the reasons why it matches particular information, refer to the Audit Commission's fair processing notice.

 For further information about data matching at Birmingham City Council, please contact either: